F5Networks/f5-aws-cloudformation/supported/standalone/3nic/readme.md

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and AWS, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

-### Help
+### Getting Help
+**F5 Support**
 Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
 This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).

+**Community Support**
-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
+We encourage you to use our Slack channel for discussion and assistance on F5 CloudFormation templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.

 ## Deploying the F5 3 NIC solution
 You have two options for launching this solution: